maitag/formula/README.md

 	returns an array of parameter-names

 set(a:Formula):Formula
-	take a copy from another Formula (keeps the own name if it is defined)
+	copy all from another Formula to this (keeps the own name if it is defined)

 copy():Formula
 	returns a copy of this Formula

-toString(?depth:Null<Int>):String
+toString(?depth:Null<Int>, ?plOut:String):String
+	returns the mathmatical expression in form of a string
+	parameters:
-	returns the mathmatical expression in form of a string depth specifies how deep variables should be replaced by their corresponding Formulas
+		depth: specifies how deep variables should be replaced by their corresponding Formulas
+		plOut: to generate output syntax for different programming languages ( only 'glsl' yet )

 debug()
 	debugging output to see all bindings

+derivate(p:String):Formula
+	returns the derivate of this mathmatical expression

 simplify():Formula
 	tries various ways to make the term appear simpler and also normalizes it
 	(use with caution because this process is not trivial and could be changed in later versions)

-derivate(p:String):Formula
-	returns the derivate of this mathmatical expression

 expand():Formula
 	mathematically expands the term into a polynomial

+factorize():Formula
+	factorizes a mathmatical expression

 toBytes():Bytes
 	packs Formula into haxe.io.Bytes for more efficiently storage